Cockatoo-AI-Org/Cockatoo.AI/README.md

 - model C: text to voice
 PS: C might be the same as A, needs more research.
 But the** Goal towards users** should be the top concern when considering which model to use.
 Besides, better to use open-source models instead of paying premium APIs.

+For model C, one may use LangChain to manage LLM. langChain is a tool that helps build automation pipelines, store vector databases (our own data), and automate the monitoring of LLM with various technical strategies as well as prompt engineering.
+For example, we may manage the prompt strategy by telling LLM to self-supervise the output text quality, ie, tell LLM to redo it again if the previous output was not good.

 # Market Competitors (for language tutoring)
 - Langotalk (multi-lan)
 - Tutor Lily: AI Language Tutor (multi-lan)